Azure/Azure-Landing-Zones/docs/content/accelerator/userguide/0_planning.md

 Fill out the `Starter module` value with either `complete`, `platform_landing_zone`, `sovereign_landing_zone`, or `financial_services_landing_zone`.

-### 4 - Choose a region for the bootstrap resources
+### Decision 4 - Choose a region for the bootstrap resources

 The bootstrap resources are deployed to a single region.
 Choose the Azure region where you would like the deploy them.